HydraDancer/hydradancer_fw/README.md

 We are currently working on fixing those issues and we have a few culprits in mind :
 * missed interrupts : the main culprit for now, it puts Hydradancer in a blocked state.
 * differences between HS/FS : HS has PING packets which reduces the amount of data transfers for OUT transactions.
 Since there are no FS examples from WCH and no indications in the datasheet, we experimented to solve this issue.

+We implemented a [firmware](https://github.com/hydrausb3/wch-ch56x-lib/tree/main/tests/test_firmware_usb_stress_test) to test the USB2 implementation of `wch-ch56x-lib` with the same stress test and it passes with 100000 tries in both HS and FS.
+However, Hydradancer's firmware is more complex (more interrupts, USB3 and USB2 at the same time, delays to synchronize with Facedancer).

 # Getting started (Hydradancer dongle)